-Core modules taught on this MSc will enable you to develop a wide range of business and transferable skills and knowledge demanded by graduate employers.
+Core modules taught on this MSc will enable you to develop a wide range of business skills and knowledge demanded by graduate employers.
 These include:

-> - Interpreting financial statements covering income, balances and cash flow
+- Interpreting financial statements covering income, balances and cash flow

 - Budgetary control and analysing business costs using Cost Volume Profit and contribution analysis

 - Improving business performance and employee well-being through influencing organisational behaviour

 - Developing marketing and pricing strategies, plans and marketing mix policies

 - Operational planning and management including: product, service and process design; choice of layout and technology; statistical stock control and MRPI